 The portfolio managers will make investment decisions for the fund as they believe are in the best interests of the fund.
-Investment decisions made for the fund may differ from, and may conflict with, investment decisions made for other funds and accounts advised by the Adviser and its Affiliated Entities or a Sub-Adviser or sub-sub-adviser.
-Actions taken with respect to such other funds or accounts may adversely impact the fund, and actions taken by the fund may benefit the Adviser or its Affiliated Entities or a Sub-Adviser or sub-sub-adviser or other funds or accounts advised by the Adviser or an Affiliated Entity or Sub-Adviser or sub-sub-adviser.
-Funds and accounts managed by the Adviser, an Affiliated Entity or a Sub-Adviser or sub-sub-adviser may own significant positions in an issuer of securities which, depending on market conditions, may affect adversely the ability to dispose of some or all of such positions, Regulatory restrictions (including, but not limited to, those related to the aggregation of positions among other funds and accounts or those restricting trading while in possession of material non-public information, such as may be deemed to be received by the fund's portfolio manager by virtue of the portfolio manager's position or other relationship with the fund's portfolio company) and internal BNY policies, guidance or limitations (including, but not limited to, those related to the aggregation of positions among all fiduciary accounts managed or advised by BNY and all its affiliates (including the Adviser and its Affiliated Entities) and the aggregate exposure of such accounts) may restrict investment activities of the fund.
-While the allocation of investment opportunities among the fund and other funds and accounts advised by the Adviser and its Affiliated Entities may raise potential conflicts because of financial, investment or other interests of BNY or its personnel (or, with respect to the fund advised by a Sub-Adviser, or sub-sub-adviser the Sub-Adviser or sub-sub-adviser and their affiliates), the portfolio managers will make allocation decisions consistent with the interests of the fund and other funds and accounts and not solely based on such other interests.
+Investment decisions made for the fund may differ from, and may conflict with, investment decisions made for other funds and accounts advised by the Adviser and its Affiliated Entities or a Sub-Adviser.
+Actions taken with respect to such other funds or accounts may adversely impact the fund, and actions taken by the fund may benefit the Adviser or its Affiliated Entities or a Sub-Adviser or other funds or accounts advised by the Adviser or an Affiliated Entity or Sub-Adviser.
+Funds and accounts managed by the Adviser, an Affiliated Entity or a Sub-Adviser may own significant positions in an issuer of securities which, depending on market conditions, may affect adversely the ability to dispose of some or all of such positions.
+Regulatory restrictions (including, but not limited to, those related to the aggregation of positions among other funds and accounts or those restricting trading while in possession of material non-public information, such as may be deemed to be received by the fund's portfolio manager by virtue of the portfolio manager's position or other relationship with the fund's portfolio company) and internal BNY policies, guidance or limitations (including, but not limited to, those related to the aggregation of positions among all fiduciary accounts managed or advised by BNY and all its affiliates (including the Adviser and its Affiliated Entities) and the aggregate exposure of such accounts) may restrict investment activities of the fund.
+While the allocation of investment opportunities among the fund and other funds and accounts advised by the Adviser and its Affiliated Entities may raise potential conflicts because of financial, investment or other interests of BNY or its personnel (or, with respect to the fund advised by a Sub-Adviser, the Sub-Adviser and its affiliates), the portfolio managers will make allocation decisions consistent with the interests of the fund and other funds and accounts and not solely based on such other interests.